 Further plus points are the occasional use of humour in this film (even though the delivery is not always top notch); as well as the very nice camera work, courtesy of Gregg Easterbrook who was in charge of the cinematography in many of Young’s projects.

 Another plus point is the cast.
 Though probably none of the acting performances are deserving of an award, the casting choices are fortunate and the actors’ achievements are pretty rock solid throughout.
-This helps a lot in film like this which might otherwise start to flounder.
+This helps a lot in film a like this which might otherwise start to flounder.

 The most outstanding performance is given by William Forsythe.
 His fundamentalist preacher is a vile caricature, and at first you are taken aback by his hammy mannerisms and overacting, but it starts to make sense and fit the film perfectly as the plot progresses.
 Maybe Forsythe also fine-tunes his deliberate overacting a bit after that first scene, who knows.
 What I would like to say is that his character’s theatrics when talking to others seems to be fitting, as that is the way these preachers talk, but Forsythe also uses the same mode when the preacher is soliloquising, and that seems ill-fitting to me, as I would assume that these preachers’ theatrics are performances for the public only, while they are “normal” people in private.
 That said, others might see these preachers differently, so it may not occur to others as a problem.
 It would also be a possible interpretation to say that the fact that he uses his theatrics when talking to himself means that he is starting to buy into his own quack and that he is slowly losing his mind.